bruceravel/BLA-XANES/doc/metis/data.rst

    :label: _fig-ptla

 The actual HERFD measurement involves measuring XES images at a range of energies corresponding to a conventional XANES scan.
-This results in images like the following:
+Below the edge (left image below) there is very little fluorescence in the image.
+As the scan goes through the edge and into the EXAFS, the fluorescence signal in the images grows, becoming quite bright with the brightness oscillating through the EXAFS wiggles.

 .. subfigstart::